Is Hiring a Car Accident Lawyer Worth It? (Arizona)

 This field is for validation purposes and should be left unchanged.

 Is hiring a car accident lawyer worth it?
-It’s usually worth it when (1) you’re injured, (2) fault is disputed, (3) policy limits are tight, or (4) the insurer is pushing you to move fast (recorded statement, quick settlement, “sign here” release).
+It’s usually worth it when (1) you’re injured, (2) fault is disputed, (3) policy limits are tight, or (4) the insurer is pushing you to move fast (recorded statement, quick settlement, or “sign here” release).
 In Arizona, two factors make representation matter more than people expect:

 • You generally have two years to file most injury lawsuits (so delays can kill leverage).